The Männkitchen Story

-The summer of my 16th year I got my first of many commercial fishing jobs where I would be on the ocean for weeks at a time.
-My fledgling interest in the kitchen was noticed by the captain, and I was happy to leave the cold deck an hour before the rest of the crew to prepare a hot meal for everyone.
+The summer of my 16th year was the first of many commercial fishing jobs where I would be on the ocean for weeks at a time.
+My interest in cooking was noticed by the captain, and I was happy to leave the cold deck an hour before the rest of the crew to prepare a hot meal for everyone.
 Necessity breeds invention, and when fish is on the menu every night, you learn how to create new dishes with whatever is on hand.

 Hunger is the best seasoning, and on a commercial fishing boat there’s plenty of it.